-- In April 2020, the Company announced that it had suspended all field work at the Cuiú Cuiú project in Brazil and had temporary closed both of its offices (Vancouver, Canada and Itaituba, Brazil) in response to the Covid-19 outbreak and in order to protect staff and the local community from potential infection.
-The commencement of exploration activity at Cuiú Cuiú will be dependent on improvements in the Covid-19 situation as well as the Company's ability to raise funds through the recently announced equity private placement - In February 2020, the Company announced that it had acquired a track mounted reverse circulation drill which will allow for the rapid and cost-effective testing of various targets within the Cuiú Cuiú project area
+- In April 2020, the Company announced that it had suspended all fieldwork at the Cuiú Cuiú project in Brazil and had temporarily closed both of its offices (Vancouver, Canada and Itaituba, Brazil) in response to the COVID-19 outbreak and in order to protect staff and the local community from potential infection.
+The restart of exploration activity at Cuiú Cuiú commenced in early August 2020 - The Company took advantage of this fieldwork suspension to review all existing exploration data at Cuiú Cuiú and to plan for the upcoming drill program which will focus on testing a series of high -grade targets at Cuiú Cuiú.
+The Company also used this downtime to fully refurbish and test the RC drill rig - In July 2020, the Company reported additional surface results received from the Cilmar target located in the northeast part of the Cuiú Cuiú concession area.
+The results identified several potential sources for the coarse gold nuggets recovered from the main drainage - In August 2020, the Company announced the mobilisation of the RC drill rig to Cuiú Cuiú